 95% of the wood used comes from France.
 For further information see "The woods"

-The blade unfolds easily thanks to its groove.
-However, those practiced in the art can tap the heel of the handle hard on the table once and the blade will come out of the slit slightly.
+The blade unfolds easily thanks to its nail groove.
+However, those practiced in the art can tap the heel of the handle hard on a table once and the blade will come out of the slit slightly.

 The blade & handle of the slim models are very different from the "Classic" Opinel models.
 The handle is tapered to a point for a comfortable fit.
 The blade is flexible like a "fillet" knife, this knife is not recommended for heavy duty usage.
 If you like the shape of the handle but need a stiff blade you will like the No 8 Garden knife.

-Yes, Opinel uses the same wood, the difference is that the carbon models have a varnished handle and the Stainless steel models are left untreated/natural.
+Yes, we use the same beechwood for both series.
+However, the carbon models have a stained varnished handle and the Stainless-steel models have a natural clear stain.